nath1295/LLMFlex/docs/markdown/llmplus/Models/Cores/llamacpp_core.md

         model_id (str): Model id (from Huggingface) or model file path to use. model_file (Optional[str], optional): Specific GGUF model to use.
 If None, the lowest quant will be used.
 Defaults to None. context_length (int, optional): Context length of the model.
-Defaults to 4096.
+Defaults to 4096. from_local (bool, optional): Whether to treat the model_id given as a local path or a Huggingface ID.
+Defaults to False.

     ### Ancestors (in MRO)